Suryajit27/sudokusolver/README.md

 ## Features

 - **Input Sudoku Puzzle**: Enter the initial Sudoku puzzle using an editable table.
-- **Visual Separation**: Display the Sudoku puzzle with clear separation for individual 3x3 squares.
 - **Solver**: Solve the Sudoku puzzle with the click of a button.
 - **Output Solution**: View the solved Sudoku puzzle in a formatted table.